PistonDevelopers/VisualRust/README.md

 ## Prerequisites

-To build this, you'll need the Visual Studio (2013 or 2015) and matching [Visual Studio SDK](http://msdn.microsoft.com/en-us/vstudio/vextend.aspx) for the VS plugin, [WiX Toolset 3.9 or higher](http://wixtoolset.org/) (if you are developing from VS 2015, you will need version 3.10 or higher) for the setup project and [Java RE] (https://www.java.com/en/download/manual.jsp).
+To build this, you'll need Visual Studio 2015 and matching [Visual Studio SDK](http://msdn.microsoft.com/en-us/vstudio/vextend.aspx) for the VS plugin, [WiX Toolset 3.10 or higher](http://wixtoolset.org/) for the setup project and [Java RE] (https://www.java.com/en/download/manual.jsp).
-Nuget will take care of the rest.
+NuGet will take care of the rest.

 ## Build configuration